adinasarapu/adinasarapu.github.io/_posts/2020-02-09-blog-spark.md

 ```

 **SQL like operation**
 Data Frame follows row and column structure like a database table.
 Data Frame compiles down to RDDs.
-RDDs are immutable and once loaded you can’t modify it.
-However, you can perform the following operations a) Transformation and b) Actions.
+RDDs are immutable; once loaded you can’t modify it.
+However, you can perform Transformations and and Actions.
 Spark Data Frames carries the same legacy from RDDs.
 Like RDDs, Spark Data Frames are immutable.
 You can perform transformation and actions on Data Frames.

 ```
 scala> df.select("Sample","Age","Sex","Anatomy").filter("Age < 55").show